DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Based.md

 Let's make a Python script like the hints suggest.

-During testing of the script it was revealed that we also need to convert Octal and Hex into Unicode.
-For that reson I've added two extra steps to the script, taking care of those conversions.
+During testing of the script, it was revealed that we also need to convert Octal and Hex into Unicode.
+For that reason, I've added two extra steps to the script, taking care of those conversions.

 Python script: